Wound & Ostomy Clinic

-The UCSF Wound and Ostomy Clinic provides specialized care to patients who have ostomies or wounds that aren't healing well.
+The UCSF Wound and Ostomy Clinic provides specialized care to patients who have ostomies (also called stomas) or wounds that aren't healing well.

-For patients with difficult-to-heal wounds, we provide advanced treatments, such as negative pressure wound therapy, which promotes healing by drawing out fluid and increasing blood flow to the area.
+Our advanced treatments include negative pressure wound therapy, which promotes healing by drawing fluid out and increasing blood flow to the area.

 - Presurgical consultation to select where the ostomy will be created in your abdomen.
 Called site marking, this can be done in person or remotely (in a video visit).